Daniel040704/PrivacyPolicy/README.md

 Users have full control over their data:

-* Editing or deleting any work records
+* Editing or deleting work records
 * Updating calculation and tariff settings at any time

 #### Account Deletion

 Users can delete their account directly within the App.

 Once deleted:

 * The account is permanently deactivated
-* All associated data is deleted or anonymized
+* All associated user data is deleted or anonymized
 * Access to the App is permanently revoked

 ---